 Society of Physics Students

-The Student Physics Society , SPS, is a student organization that promotes the development of students both intellectually and socially.
-At the end of the sophomore year, achievement in physics courses is recognized by an invitation to membership in the Student Physics Society and Sigma Pi Sigma.
+The Society of Physics Students, SPS, is a student organization that promotes the development of students both intellectually and socially.
+At the end of the sophomore year, high achievement in physics courses can be recognized by an invitation to membership in the Sigma Pi Sigma Honors Society.
 The Wake Forest University Chapter of SPS sponsors several lectures and fields trips each year.
 There are also social events such as picnics and hikes.

 Study space in Olin